Back to Guides

 Why is renting often the better first move even when a family expects to buy later?

-Because renting can preserve flexibility while tax, school, healthcare, neighborhood fit, and operating reality are still being validated.
+Because renting can preserve flexibility while financial, school, healthcare, neighborhood fit, and operating reality are still being validated.
 For many households, buying too early reduces decision quality more than it improves certainty.

 How do I know whether housing is a decision for now or for later?

-Housing should stay flexible when tax, school timing, healthcare comfort, and location fit are still unresolved.
+Housing should stay flexible when financial, school timing, healthcare comfort, and location fit are still unresolved.
 If those variables are unstable, renting often protects decision quality while the broader move plan matures.

 Karen Kemp Aguiar Abud